LakeSarah.com

 Scott Walsh suggests (and the U of M agrees) that lakeshore owners should consider picking up weed debris from the lake that washes up along their shorelines.
 He has been doing it since he moved in and it has made a tremendous overall improvement to the lake bottom in front of his place.
 By removing dead and decaying material from your shoreline you can reduce the nutrients that foster weed and algae growth.
 Scott puts the weeds and leaves in his compost pile and in a year he has great soil that he can use around his house and garden.

-Copyright © 2001-2008 lakesarah.com, lakesarah.org, lsia.org and the Spencer family.
-Photos are used by permission only, any use of images posted here without the expressed permission of the image owner is expressly prohibited.
-The websites; lakesarah.com, lakesarah.org, and lsia.org are neither owned nor operated by the Lake Sarah Improvement Association (L.S.I.A).
-L.S.I.A. is therefore not responsible for the website's content.
-Opinions expressed on these sites are not neccessarily those of L.S.I.A. or its board of directors.
+The following websites: lakesarah.com, lakesarah.org, lsia.org and lakesarah.net are neither owned nor operated by the Lake Sarah Improvement Association (L.S.I.A).
+The L.S.I.A. is therefore not responsible for this website's content.
+Opinions expressed on these sites are not neccessarily those of the L.S.I.A. or its board of directors.
+Links to this site are welcomed subject to the conditions as posted on the Linking & Use of Content Policy page.
 News and information are from sources that are thought to be reliable but no guarantee as to the accuracy of these items is implied.